Zeioth/vim-typedoc/README.md

 It is also possible to disable this plugin for a single project.
 For that, create .notypedoc file in the project root directory.

 ## Credits
-This project started as a hack of [vim-doxygen](https://github.com/Zeioth/vim-doxygen), which is a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
+This project started as a hack of [vim-doxygen](https://github.com/Zeioth/vim-doxygen), which started as a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
 We use its boiler plate functions to manage directories in vimscript with good compatibility across operative systems.
 So please support its author too if you can!